Bouzomgi/chatter-be/README.md

 !
 I can use the integration tests both locally and on AWS !

-In the FE, need to make an axios interceptor that moves the JWT cookie to a header in the auth

 Need something that will validate the openapi schema